 Reheating chicken in air fryer is quite simple, but there is a trick to it so it doesn’t dry out.
 Here is how to warm up cooked chicken legs, wings, thighs and breasts perfectly.

 Reheating chicken in the Air fryer can be a great way to crisp up your leftover chicken fast.
 Most times it takes only 3-4 minutes to be perfect!
-Added to our list of easy air fryer recipes and tips here on The Typical Mom blog. (affiliate links present)
+Added to our list of easy air fryer recipes and tips here on The Typical Mom blog. (affiliate links present, originally published 4/21)

 The best part about this machine is that you can cook air fryer chicken in a short amount of time.
-Warming it up the next day is the question though right??
+Warming whole breasts or reheating chicken tenders in air fryer the next day is the question though right??
 Microwave makes it dry and rubbery, nobody wants that.

 These are the 4 things you should keep in mind when doing this with any part of the bird y’all: